New York: London: Tokyo:

 1. Monolithic Brand Architecture

-Also known as a “branded house,” this model uses a single brand name across all products and services.
-A prime example is Google, which uses its brand name for various services like Google Maps, Google Drive, and Google Photos.
-This approach offers strong brand recognition and consistency but may limit flexibility in targeting diverse market segments.
+Often called a “branded house,” this model uses a single brand name for all products and services.
+For instance, Google uses its name in Google Maps, Google Drive, and Google Photos.
+This approach fosters strong brand recognition and consistency, though it may limit flexibility when targeting diverse market segments.

 2. Endorsed Brand Architecture